matthewkastor/audio-tag-injector/README.md

 // this example, let's say you called it `myDocument`. audioTagInjector(myDocument);

 // Shazam.
-The document now contains audio links you didn't have to write.
+The document now contains audio elements you didn't have to write.
 ```